* Co-founder and former CEO of Southern Poverty Law Center

 * Leftwing lawyer and activist who served in the Carter administration

 A co-founder, with Morris Dees and Julian Bond, of the Southern Poverty Law Center, Joseph Levin stepped down as the SPLC’s chief executive officer in November 2003, becoming the controversial law firm’s president emeritus.
+He also served variously as SPLC’s legal director, chairman of the board, president, and general counsel before retiring in 2016.
 Though Levin has never courted the public spotlight as assiduously as his colleague Morris Dees, he too has assembled a career as a prominent leftwing lawyer-activist.

 Born in Montgomery, Alabama in 1943, Levin has stated that he was moved to champion the cause of civil rights by the example of one of his fraternity brothers at the University of Alabama in the 1960s.
 “Prior to that time, I saw myself as a white Southerner,” Levin has said.
 “I had not experienced that kind of naked hatred.
 Once my eyes were opened, I couldn’t ignore others who were persecuted around me.”
 At that juncture, Levin launched his career as an activist-lawyer, co-founding the SPLC in 1971.
 In 1976 Levin took a leave of absence from the SPLC to serve as a supervisor on President Jimmy Carter’s Justice Department transition team; moreover, he later served as special assistant to Attorney General Griffin Bell, and as chief counsel to the National Highway Traffic Safety Administration.
 Following President Carter’s failed re-election bid in 1980, Levin started a private law practice in Washington, D.C.